cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

         :align: center
         :class: bordered-image

 #.
-Select the desired version.
-   Note that the tag **latest** is the last version that was put up at Docker Hub, which is not the necessarily the desired version, which is |literal-version|:
+Select the **desired version**.
+Note that the tag *latest* is the last version that
+   was put up at Docker Hub, which is not the necessarily the desired version, which is
+   |bold-version| (*3.5.0* shown as an illustration):

      .. figure:: ../../_images/kitematic/kitematic-3-select-tag.png
         :figwidth: 100%